Educational School Visits - Enrichment Talks

 College Lectures – from animal classification to the husbandry of exotics

-Our aim is structure the educational sessions to what learners are currently studying.
+Our aim is to structure the educational sessions to what learners are currently studying.
 With our insects and reptiles coming from all over the world here are a few examples:

 Camouflage and survival,